raganwald-deprecated/homoiconic/2009-06-02/functional_complexity.md

-Functional Complexity Modulo a Test Suite
+Functional Complexity Modulo a Test Suite (Very Rough Draft)
 ===

 *I have been thinking about empirical metrics for readability and maintainability.
 The concept of functional complexity seems very integral to thinking about the properties of programs, so I thought I'd document my definition.*

 **Functionality and Functional Equivalence**

 What does it mean for two programs to be *equivalent* to each other?
-For example, here are three Ruby programs that appear to be equivalent:
+For example, here are three Ruby "programs" that appear to be equivalent:

-    puts '19620614'
+    def cstr; '19620614';                      end
-    puts %w(1962 06 14).join
+    def arry; %w(1962 06 14).join;             end
-    puts 2**1 * 13**1 * 754639**1
+    def calc; (2**1 * 13**1 * 754639**1).to_s; end

+(I have written these as methods for simplicity, but the same principle would hold if they were command line programs that wrote to standard out, web services, or just about anything else.)

 How do we know that  these three are equivalent?
 Is there a precise way we can define "equivalence?"
 Is there an algorithm for determining whether any two (or more) programs are equivalent?
 The answer is *yes*, provided that we start by defining the *functionality* of each program.
 Given a program's functionality, we can then define *functional equivalence*.